-Even though peanuts are technically a legume, they are high in fat and low in carbs – just like nuts.
-This makes pure peanut butter a great keto food.
-1 tablespoon of contains 3.2g net carbs.
+Even though peanuts are technically a legume, they are high in fat and low in carbs - just like nuts.
+This makes pure peanut butter a popular keto food.
+One tablespoon contains 3.2g net carbs.

-Not all peanut butter is keto friendly though.
-Always read the ingredients when you shop – some brands add sugar or inflammatory vegetable oils.
+Not all peanut butter is keto-friendly.
+Always read the ingredients when you shop.
+Some brands add sugar or inflammatory vegetable oils.

-The chocolate chips are optional – the low carb mug cake tastes just as good without.
-However, we all know that chocolate and peanut butter are a dream team 🙂
+The chocolate chips are optional - the mug cake tastes just as good without them.
+However, we all know that chocolate and peanut butter are a dream team!

-Possible add-ons for this cake: 1/2 tsp vanilla extract or 1 tsp cinnamon.
+Possible add-ons for this cake: ½ teaspoon vanilla extract or 1 teaspoon cinnamon.

-To make this low carb keto mug cake dairy-free, simply use coconut cream in place of the double / heavy cream.
+To make this mug cake dairy-free, use coconut cream in place of the double/heavy cream.

-If you prefer cakes with almond flour, use 1/4 cup or 4 1/2 tbsp almond flour instead of the coconut flour.
+If you prefer cakes with almond flour, use ¼ cup or 4 ½ tablespoons of almond flour instead of coconut flour.

 Ran out of peanut butter?
 You can use almond butter or any other nut butter in this recipe.

-This PB mug cake is VERY FILLING.
+This chocolate peanut butter mug cake is VERY FILLING.
 Personally, I think it’s perfect for sharing.
 If you don’t want to spoon from the same cup, simply divide the mix between 2 ramekins.

 Don't have a microwave?
 Simply cook the mug cake in the oven.
 Use oven proof ramekins and bake at 180 Celsius (350 Fahrenheit) for 10 -12 minutes.